MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/packetmon/packetmon.md

 ### Pktmon - Vibranium OS

 PacketMon is available in-box via pktmon.exe command on Vibranium OS (build 19041).
-You can use this topic to learn how to understand pktmon syntax, command , formatting, and output.
+You can use this topic to learn how to understand pktmon syntax, commands, formatting, and output.

 >[!NOTE]
 >This same version is also going to be backported to Windows 10 and Windows Server version 1809 (RS5).